lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 In this case-study, we use phylogeny to infer the relation of all _Azolla_ LAR homologs in the perspective of the entire PIP family of enzymes in land plants.

 We used the 1kP orthogroup extractor [@Leebens-Mack2019] to acquire a PIP orthogroup, subsetted this to get a reasonable amount of all major land pland clades, and added characterised and PIP enzymes and _Azolla_ LAR homologs.
-The data was alligned with MAFFT L-INSI-i and trimmed to reveal one major block of conserved residiues.
+The data was aligned with MAFFT L-INSI-i and trimmed to reveal one major block of conserved residiues.
 The phylogeny was infered with IQTree including automated modelfitting and UFB+SH-aLRT.
 Several optimisation rounds followed next, adapting the entries of the original dataset and testing reproducibility of the toplogy of important nodes.
 The final tree was annotated in iToL, showing only sequences of interest and colouring clades according to major land plant groups.